-Per America COMPETES Act, all NSF-supported, degree seeking graduate students, postdoctoral fellows, and undergraduate students engaged in research must complete RCR CITI Training.
+Per America COMPETES Act, all NSF-supported undergraduate students, graduate students, and postdoctoral fellows engaged in research must complete RCR CITI Training.
 CITI RCR Training is a multi-faceted, standardized RCR program to meet sponsor requirements.
 Those required to complete NSF RCR may take CITI RCR Training to fulfill the requirement.

 * Note the CITI RCR does not meet the full NIH RCR requirements for researchers receiving NIH training awards – see NIH eligible training below.

 All those receiving support through any NIH training, career development award (individual or institutional), research education grant, and dissertation research grant must complete RCR training.
 This applied to the following programs: D43, D71, F05, F30, F31, F32, F33, F34, F37, F38, K01, K02, K05, K07, K08, K12, K18, K22, K24, K25, K26, K30, K99/R00, KL1 KL2, R25, R36, T15, T32, T34, T35, T36, T37, T90/R90, TL1, TU2, and U2R.
 This policy also applies to any other NIH-funded programs supporting research training, career development, or research education that require instruction in responsible conduct of research as stated in the relevant funding opportunity announcements.
 MSU offers the following curriculum that meets NIH RCR requirements:

 - PHL 491.
 Logic Research Ethics (Offered on demand; 1-4 credits)

 - BIOB 424.
 Ethical Practice of Science (3 credits)